 Alcyone, the Kingfisher

-i Apollo, at i Delphi, regarding various state matters.
+A short while later, Ceyx needed to consult the oracle of Apollo, at Delphi, regarding various state matters.
 He debated about travelling by land, but decided against it, as the roads were infested with brigands at the time.
 So, he chose to sail.

 He promptly announced his decision to Alcyone, who, being afraid of the sea, pleaded with him to reconsider.
 But Ceyx wouldn't hear a word.
 Knowing she couldn't dissuade her husband Alcyone asked him to take her along.
 However, he summarily dismissed the idea.
 The poor maiden, wept and wept, but Ceyx was determined, so she finally yielded and let him go alone.

 Her premonition proved to be true.
 Not far from the coast, Ceyx's vessel encountered an unprecedented storm and, despite the sailors' frantic efforts, it perished.
 Ceyx struggled against the fierce waves for hours, until he tired.
-Sensing he was about to drown, he prayed to
+Sensing he was about to drown, he prayed to Poseidon, asking the sea god to bear his body into his wife's arms.

-i Iris to i Hypnos, ordering him to inform Alcyone of Ceyx's death.
-So, Hypnos instructed i Morpheus to appear in Alcyone's sleep and relate to her the day's tragic events.
+Meanwhile, Alcyone, unaware of her husband's fate, prayed to Hera for his safety.
+The powerful goddess pitied her and dispatched Iris to Hypnos, ordering him to inform Alcyone of Ceyx's death.
+So, Hypnos instructed Morpheus to appear in Alcyone's sleep and relate to her the day's tragic events.
 That same night, Morpheus, disguised as Ceyx, stood naked before the beautiful girl and told her what had transpired.

 Bewildered, Alcyone got out of bed and ran frenziedly to the coast, where she found her revered husband's body among the shipwreck's debris.
 In distress, she tore her cheeks, hair and garments, and leaped into the dark, frothy waves.